agilestacks/stack-apps/apps/python-flask/README.md

 4. Retrieve SuperHub authentication token.

 You can retrieve your API token from [SuperHub UI](https://controlplane.agilestacks.io/#/user/profile) or using Hub CLI.
+In case you deployed Kubernetes and `stack-app-eks` Agile Stacks certified stack from command-line you should skip this section.

 Use the following command to retrieve the authentication token using Hub CLI: